 I was born in Liverpool in 1955 but grew up in Wrexham, North Wales.
 I'm of mixed Scottish and Welsh parentage and on my Welsh side I’m related to the composer Grace Williams - which did help encourage a positive attitude to my early attempts at ‘composing’ on my Nan’s old piano.
 Eventually, at the age of eleven, I was sent off for piano lessons which did not put a stop to it.

-Piano lessons were good, but so was playing in bands: A few years later I took up the flute - inspired more by Tubby Hayes and Ian Anderson rather than anything officially classical.
+Piano lessons were good, but so was playing in bands: A few years later I took up the flute - inspired more by Tubby Hayes and Ian Anderson rather than anything officially deemed appropriate!
 Consequently, most of the music I wrote as a teenager was a sort of jazzy prog-rock.

 Heneghan & Lawson